clementroume/holbertonschool-web_front_end/README.md

 - **Bootstrap**: Leverage Bootstrap’s CSS framework to create responsive and professional web layouts with minimal custom styling.
 - **Developer Tools**: Use browser developer tools to inspect, debug, and optimize web applications efficiently.
 - **Flexbox**: Master CSS Flexbox to create flexible, responsive, and modern web layouts.
 - **Forms**: Learn to create accessible, functional, and user-friendly HTML5 forms, along with styling techniques.
+- **JavaScript Advanced**: Dive into advanced JavaScript concepts like closures, callbacks, binding, and AJAX requests.
+- **jQuery Advanced**: Master advanced jQuery techniques for DOM manipulation, event handling, and AJAX integration.
 - **Responsive Web Design**: Implement responsive design techniques to ensure websites adapt seamlessly to different screen sizes and devices.
 - **Sass & Scss**: Explore the power of Sass and Scss, CSS preprocessors that enhance the organization and maintainability of stylesheets.